tom-warthog/MOOCademy/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* ruby 2.5.1

-* System dependencies
+* gemfiles

-* Configuration
+* Configuration SQLite3 DB

-* Database creation
+* rails db:seed

-* Database initialization
+* rails db:migrate

-* How to run the test suite
+* SWe recommend you to test seed with SQLiteStudio

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Made with love by THP GRENOBLE :
+BALLU Tom;
+BERTIN Nicolas;
+BOURGOIN Ludovic;